Best Wardrobes in Britain: Angela Scanlon

 Are there any pieces in your wardrobe that are particularly sentimental to you, and why?

-What are the next investment pieces you are coveting?
-What is next on your autumn wishlist?
+What are the next investment pieces you're coveting?

-I really want a new a handbag—something kind of luxe-y and I don't know what that is, honestly, so if you have any suggestions let me know!
+I really want a new handbag—something kind of luxe-y, and I don't know what that is, honestly, so if you have any suggestions, let me know!

 What’s the best piece of career advice you’ve ever been given?